billyz313/magic-palette-converter/README.md

 ```

 If there were any palette files that could not be converted they will be noted in the console.
 This could
 happen if there are unusual lines of text in the files.
-If you find a case where this happens, please let
+If you find a case where this happens, please create an [issue](https://github.com/billyz313/magic-palette-converter/issues).
-me know, so I can add logic to fix such a case.

 ## Contact